 BLC provides parents with the best in-home education and training available so that they are better equipped to manage their child’s developmental disability.
 Through IHPE, parents and caregivers are instructed on basic behavioral concepts and how those concepts relate to engagement in both challenging and appropriate behavior.
 In addition, they will gain an understanding of disability and how it impacts an individual’s ability to successfully navigate daily life.

 IHPE doesn’t just address a child’s challenging behaviors, it empowers parents with the knowledge and skills necessary to enhancing quality of life for their child—and the entire family.
 BLC’s in-home ABA training for parents focus on teaching stewards of children with disabilities to create positive behavioral changes and improve functional skills.

 The result: Parents leave each class more prepared to manage the challenges of raising a child with behavioral excess, so that both parties experience more success in the present and the future.

 The intervention begins with a comprehensive assessment of skills and engagement in maladaptive behaviors and the parent’s knowledge and implementation of behavioral concepts.
 We then create an individualized intervention plan to meet the unique needs of the family.
 In-home interventions are provided by a behavioral consultant in the family’s home and community settings.

-The BLC In Home Parent Education Program
+The BLC In-Home Parent Education Program Includes:

-Seven domains of intervention
+Seven domains of intervention include:

-- Behavioral concepts
+- Behavioral Concepts

 - Behavior Modification